 “Generally, we see people who are willing to spend money for clean and hygienic food.
 My goal is to focus on creating quality local products and selling them at an affordable price."

-In the countryside, natural capital holds a vital role since the majority of the people in the countryside practice some form of farming.
-It does not just create livelihoods but is also important to sustain life.
-The variety of the natural resources may include public goods that are non-rival, like climate change, assets like trees, land and water, and applied to production.
-The selected businesses used sources of mushrooms, fodder, medicinal plants, and livestock.
-They were highly concerned about the conservation and development of natural resources.
-For example, R5 used watershed protection to sustain groundwater supply.
-It has been revealed that ecopreneurship provides an opportunity to regenerate and conserve environment and enhance productivity.
+In the countryside, natural capital plays a vital role because the majority of people in the countryside practice some form of farming.
+It does not just create livelihoods but is also important for sustaining life.
+The variety of natural resources may include public goods that are non-rival, such as climate change, and assets such as trees, land, and water, and applied to production.
+The selected businesses used mushrooms, fodder, medicinal plants, and livestock.
+They were highly concerned about the conservation and development of their natural resources.
+For example, R5 used watershed protection to sustain the groundwater supply.
+It has been shown that ecopreneurship provides an opportunity to regenerate and conserve the environment and enhance productivity.

 R2 stated that;

 "I noticed that a lot of plastic packaging is being used, which directly affects the environment.
-So, I started using organic packaging.
-None of my products use chemical ingredients, and I’ve set up a proper waste management system to ensure everything I do is environmentally friendly."
+Therefore, I began to use organic packaging.
+None of my products use chemical ingredients, and I have set up a proper waste management system to ensure everything I do is environmentally friendly."

 In addition, it can also be regarded that ecopreneurship is among the least expensive methods to minimize uncertainties in the income of the individual, particularly in the rural population.
-It noted that ecopreneurship may bring immense consequences to socio-economic regions and support improved livelihoods.
-Climate change is an important challenge to the existing rural livelihood system and is extremely difficult for individuals who work and live within the rural areas.
-The ecopreneurship is regarded as a risk-spreading strategy to mitigate the exposure to catastrophic changes against unpredictable events like flooding, droughts, diseases, and seasonal variation of the natural resources.
-The results depicted that the primary physical assets that propel ecopreneurship are access to roads/markets and access to technology.
+It was noted that ecopreneurship may bring immense consequences to socio-economic regions and support improved livelihoods.
+Climate change is an important challenge to the existing rural livelihood system, and it is extremely difficult for individuals to work and live in rural areas.
+Ecopreneurship is regarded as a risk-spreading strategy to mitigate exposure to catastrophic changes against unpredictable events such as flooding, droughts, diseases, and seasonal variation of natural resources.
+The results show that the primary physical assets that propel ecopreneurship are access to roads/markets and access to technology.

-The social capital highlights the importance of networks, belonging to more organized groups of society, trust relations and mutual interactions that individuals attract towards their livelihood goals (DFID, 1999).
-Through ecopreneurship, small business holders use natural resources to improve the livelihoods of their households as well as help others in the community by creating jobs, and contribute to preserving the environment.
-Individuals’ decisions to adopt ecopreneurship were significantly influenced by their experiences related to environmental issues.
-They are discriminative when selecting social capital since they fear that the agenda of the firm may shift and are thus in search of the investors who will uphold similar values of sustainability.
+Social capital highlights the importance of networks, belonging to more organized groups of society, trust relations, and mutual interactions that individuals attract towards their livelihood goals (DFID 1999).
+Through ecopreneurship, small business holders use natural resources to improve the livelihoods of their households, help others in the community by creating jobs, and preserve the environment.
+Individuals’ decisions to adopt ecopreneurship are significantly influenced by their experiences related to environmental issues.
+They are discriminative when selecting social capital because they fear that the agenda of the firm may shift and are thus in search of investors who will uphold similar values of sustainability.

 Future directions on ecoprenuership approaches